You have low credit, but need a place to live. What else can you do to lock in a lease?

 Be upfront and communicate

 It’s best your potential landlord is not taken by surprise when they run your credit report.
 When you file your application, be upfront about your credit score and why it is low.
 After all, not every credit score is low because of missed payments.
-Maybe you divorced recently; maybe you were sick, and have medical debt; maybe you fell victim to a predatory payday loan or title loan and took a dent in your score.
+Maybe you divorced recently; maybe you were sick, and have medical debt.
 You should also discuss your current plan for addressing your credit score and keeping up with future payments.
 Maybe you recently lost your job, but you’ve found another one, so your credit score will go back up, or maybe you’ve formulated a payment plan.
 Let them know.

 If you have proof of reliable income, or an impressive savings account balance, now is the time to show proof of that in order to demonstrate you will have the funds available to cut a rent check every month.